C++ Eigen

 Vector3d out = ab * v; // == b * (a * v)

-For unit quaternions, the inverse is the conjugate:
+- For unit quaternions, inverse = conjugate:

 Quaterniond q_inv = q.conjugate(); // == q.inverse() for unit quats